-October signifies different things to different people.
+October means different things to different people.
 The arrival of fall can mean the onset of midterms or the smell of pumpkin spice; the end of summer or the beginning of the festive winter season.
-Whatever it may mean to you, check out Spectrum’s list of Columbia students you’ve seen around campus this month, and see if you identify with any of them!
+Whatever it may mean to you, check out Spectrum’s list of Columbia students you’ve seen around campus this month and see if you identify with any of them!

 1. The “Climate Deniers”

 These are the people who refuse to believe that the temperature is dropping, so they continue to wear their summer clothes.
 It is easy to spot a “climate denier” on College Walk since they’re visibly shivering as they go from one class to the next.
 Typically, they refuse to bring out their thick winter jackets until the chances of getting frostbite are significantly higher.
 In fact, on those ambiguously warm days in October, you’ll find them back in their summer dresses, iced drinks in hand, sitting on the Butler lawns.

 The completely opposite of the Climate Deniers, these people bundle up and turn their heater up on high the minute it gets below 70 degrees.
 You can catch them constantly complaining about how cold it is, even when they’re inside.
 These are the type of people who try to hibernate as much as they can and refuse to do anything outdoors from the months of October until April.

 These people don’t come to play during this season: they see fall as the most stylish time of the year.
 They wear your stereotypical fall attire comprised of boots, leather jackets, thick sweaters, and scarves.
 Similar to the last two categories, these people are ready with their outfits, come rain or shine, but instead of shorts or a down jacket, these people flaunt their best fall chic throughout the month.